-At my house, National Dog Day happens every day.
+At my house, National Dog Day (August 26) happens every day.
 The celebration offers a wonderful opportunity to walk a mile in your dog’s paws.
 Ever wonder how to make a dog happy?
 What dogs want can differ a bit from what dogs need.
 While it’s a given that dog lovers treat canine companions with compassion every day of the year, during this special celebration, taking stock of what your dog wants out of life can offer insight to keep his tail wagging all year long.
-The past couple of posts celebrated cats, so equal time for the dogs–with National Dog Day coming up Friday August 26.
+The past couple of posts celebrated cats, so equal time for the dogs.

 WHAT DOGS NEED ON NATIONAL DOG DAY

 Our dogs want to be part of a family.
 That includes the humans in the household, but your dog may also count the other dogs, cats, rabbits or other animal friends as part of his extended family group.
 Learn about proper introductions here.

 It’s not quantity, but quality of companionship.
 One human can be enough, by spending time with the dog and providing what he or she wants.
 That might be belly rubs, or trick training, or just sweet lap sitting time.